 Power and technique to gain an advantage

-Contested on a circular mat nine metres in diameter, bouts last for two periods of three minutes with a 30-second interval.
+Contested on a circular mat nine meters in diameter, bouts last for two periods of three minutes with a 30-second break.
 To win, a wrestler has to hold down both shoulders of their opponent to the mat for one second, after which the match ends.
-This is called a ‘fall’.
+This is called a “fall”.

-If no fall is made, the decision is based on points awarded for putting the opponent at a disadvantage.
-In Greco-Roman Wrestling, the match ends when there is an eight-point difference; in Freestyle, a ten-point difference.
-A wrestler also wins if their opponent is given three warnings for a passive attitude or foul play.
+If no fall is secured during the bout, the decision is based on points awarded to wrestlers for putting their opponent at a disadvantage.
+In Greco-Roman wrestling, the match may also end when there is an eight-point difference.
+In freestyle, a ten-point difference is necessary to stop a bout.

-One, two, four or five points can be awarded according to the skill displayed.
-For example, one point is awarded for moving the opponent's legs outside the mat; two points for setting the opponent up on their belly and turning them by 90 degrees or more; four points for throwing an opponent while standing; and five points for lifting and throwing an opponent from the ground.
+One, two, four or five points can be awarded to a wrestler based on the action of the wrestlers.
+For example, one point is awarded for moving the opponent out of the 9 meter competition circle; two points for a takedown or exposing an opponent’s back to the mat; four points for throwing an opponent while standing; and five points for throwing an opponent in with grand amplitude.

-Greco-Roman Wrestling involves lots of dynamic skills, such as throws using the upper body, and is fascinating for its raw power.
-Freestyle Wrestling is based on destroying the balance of an opponent through tackles, and features fast attacking and defensive moves.
+Greco-Roman wrestling involves lots of dynamic skills, such as throws using the upper body, and is fascinating for its raw power.
+Freestyle wrestling is based on unbalancing an opponent through leg attacks, throws, and counter defensive techniques.

 - Makuhari Messe Hall A